jskvrna/MonoSOWA/README.md

     cd pseudo_label_generator/3d/scrip
     python main.py --config ../configs/config.yaml --dataset all --action optimization
     ```
-### Monodetr training
+### MonoDETR Training

-We opt to only specify the trainin for KITTI dataset as the data preparation for KITTI-360 requires additional steps as only the KITTI format is supported by MonoDETR.
-Feel free to reach out to us if you need assistance :).
+We describe training for the KITTI dataset, as preparing KITTI-360 data requires additional steps (MonoDETR only supports KITTI format).
+Feel free to contact us if you need assistance.

-**Dataset preparation**
+**Dataset Preparation**

-1. Copy the `object_detection` part of KITTI dataset and ImageSets into `MonoDETR/data/KITTI/` with the official labels.
-In the following format:
+1. Copy the `object_detection` part of the KITTI dataset and ImageSets into `MonoDETR/data/KITTI/` with the official labels, using the following structure:

     ```text
     MonoDETR/data/KITTI/